Macros for Weight Loss: The Complete Beginner's Guide (2026)

 Common Macro Tracking Mistakes

-3. Eyeballing portions.
 What you think is "one tablespoon of peanut butter" is probably two.
-Use a food scale for the first 2 weeks to calibrate your eye.
+A "handful" of almonds is closer to two ounces than one.
+Use a food scale for the first two weeks to calibrate your eye.
+After that, you can eyeball with reasonable accuracy — but most people never calibrate.

 The Easiest Way to Track Macros